AloisSeckar/ELRHistory/README.md

 * `web-author` - name and possible link to author's website
 * `index-welcome` - text to be displayed at the index page to describe the site and greet the visitors

+### Form validation

+To change the language used in form validation messages, change default `locale` in `formkit.config.ts` on line 7.
+You may also need to import the corresponding source from `@formkit/i18n` on line 2.

 ### Images

 Replace following images in `/public` directory with your own content.